enochnord/Guessing-Game/README.md

 # Guessing-Game
-Javascript practice with creation of a guessing game Practice for Javascript conditionals
+Javascript practice with creation of a guessing game.
+Practice is for Javascript conditionals.
-Game is complete, but there may be future additions added
+The guessing game is complete, but there may be future additions added.